-Unit Six: Probability and Statistical Data Analysis
+Unit Four: Statistical Data Analysis

 In this unit students learn to reason abstractly and quantitatively to create plots with a title, labels, and specific points using member functions plot.title(), plot.label(), and plot.point(), respectively.
 Students make use of copying, pasting, and printing the displayed plot.
 Additionally, students informally fit a straight line to a scatter plot and find the trend line for the data.
-Students build upon probability concepts learned in the middle school to compute and analyze real-world applications through computer programming.
-Predicting the probability of an event occurring by observing the relative frequency of the event occurring over many trials, students develop a model from those observations using a while-loop.
-Also, using single variable statistical measures like mode, mean, median, and standard deviation, students summarize, represent and interpret data.
+Using single variable statistical measures like mode, mean, median, and standard deviation, students summarize, represent and interpret data.
 Additionally, students use simple linear regression and residuals to analyze two-variable data.
 The data can also be interpreted using statistical models like scatter plots, dot plots, bar graphs, histograms, and Box-and-Whisker plots.

-Students integrate basic programming with the fundamentals of data modeling in order to analyze sample data.
+For the tasks in this unit, students integrate basic programming with the fundamentals of data modeling in order to analyze sample data.
 Building upon prior knowledge, students expand their knowledge and relate to real-world applications of using a scatter plot to find the most cost-effective Disneyland ticket package.
 Students print out their scatter plot and paste it on poster board to be presented to the class.
 Students continue to reinforce scatter plots and trend lines concepts in mathematics while informally analyzing residuals to assess the fit of a trend line.